- Skriv ut

 As stated before, much of al's refugee work, in particular on individual cases, is presently undertaken by individual sections.
 Against the background of this work and experience gained it were sections pushing the idea to develop a structure to deal with refugee-related information requests in a more efficient manner. it would therefore be rational to allocate this function to a section who would act on behalf of the movement or a number of sections collaborating with each other.

-On the other hand, such an approach could involve certain dangers and pitfalls.
-From the beginning, the number of individual sections possibly willing and in a position to take on such an additional task would be very limited.
 If instead a model of cooperation is pursued, that is several sections undertaking the task in cooperation with each other, the number of sections willing to join such an endeavor would rise substantially.
 This would also enable smaller sections to join the project.

 Delegating the task to one section only may also pose the danger that methods of work and the style employed by that section may - conscientiously or not - influence the work of the documentation centre.
 Differences in approaches developed in different sections even within the same geographical region and different political and cultural climates could not be easily absorbed by a centre operating on experience gained with refugee work in one particular section only